lpsinger/gwcelery/README.md

  - Lightning fast distributed task queue powered by [Celery](http://celeryproject.org) and Redis (https://redis.io).
  - Lightweight test suite using mocks of external services
- - One line of code to swith from test to production GraceDB server
+ - One line of code to switch from test to production GraceDB server
  - Browser-based monitoring console (see below)

 ## Instructions